 Knowledgeable, accessible faculty provide student-centered learning experiences.
 Faculty engage in scholarly activities related to teaching, their field, and/or community issues.
-Regional businesses and community organizations rely on the college as a resource using these services: Center for Newcomer Onboarding, Cottrell Entrepreneurial Center, Geographic Information Systems (GIS) and Spatial Analysis Center and the Supply Chain Management Center.
+Regional businesses and community organizations rely on the college as a resource using these services: Center for Newcomer Onboarding, Cottrell Entrepreneurship Center, Geographic Information Systems (GIS) and Spatial Analysis Center and the Supply Chain and Business Intelligence Center.

-The Cottrell Entrepreneurial Center serves as a catalyst for regional economic development by promoting entrepreneurship at West Chester University in Chester County and throughout
+The Cottrell Entrepreneurship Center serves as a catalyst for regional economic development by promoting entrepreneurship at West Chester University in Chester County and throughout